netanel208/Chat-Clients-and-Server/README.md

 # Chat-Clients-and-Server
-This type of project is recognized among computer science students.
+This type of project is recognized among Computer Science students.

 Learn more: